common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/kaka-central-kurdish/ReadMe.md

 - Small and efficient, 140MB checkpoint, 70MB when converted to ONNX or Nemo format.

-- Faster than realtime on CPU 🔥
+- Faster than realtime on CPU, 11x on i3-6100 🔥

 - Python-ready, C# Windows port and Word addin with live transcription on its way